-- Table of Contents - Begin Article

-Copyright © 2000 mleung@poly.edu Last Revision Date: January 21, 2004 Section 1: Representing and Storing Integers

-The smallest and most basic data item in a digital computer is called a bit.
+POLYTECHNIC UNIVERSITY Department of Computer and Information Science Representing Integers in Digital Computers K. Ming Leung Abstract: We explain how integers are represented and stored in modern digital computers.
+Directory - Table of Contents - Begin Article Copyright © 2000 mleung@poly.edu Last Revision Date: January 16, 2005 Section 1: Representing and Storing Integers The smallest and most basic data item in a digital computer is called a bit.
 Physically a bit is a switch that can be either open or closed.
 We can associate that with a value of 0 or 1.
 A bit by itself has limited usefulness.
 Usually 8 of them are grouped together to from a byte.
 A single byte consisting of 8 bits, each of which can be a 0 or 1, can therefore have any one of $2^8 = 256$ distinct patterns.
 In C++ for example, a single byte is used to represent a single ASCII character.

-1. Representing and Storing Integers

-The patterns used to store numbers are called number codes.
+1. Representing and Storing Integers We discuss here the way integers are represented in a digital computer.
+Integers are whole numbers with no fractional parts.
+The patterns used to store integers are called number codes.
 The most common number code for storing integer values in a computer is called the two's complement representation.
 For convenience we will first assume that each integer is stored in a single byte.
-We will then extend it to larger bit-size patterns.
+We can then easily see how to extend it to larger bit-size patterns.
 To determine the integer represented by a given bit pattern, we start by constructing the so-called value box.
-Starting from the right we have $2^0 = 1, 2^1 = 2, 2^2 = 4, \ldots, 2^6 = 64$.
+Starting from the right

+Section 1: Representing and Storing Integers we have $2^0 = 1, 2^1 = 2, 2^2 = 4, \ldots, 2^6 = 64$.
 The last one (the left-most one) is $2^7 = 128$, but we reverse its sign to give -128.
 These values are placed on the top of the value box.
+Conversion of any binary number, for example 10001101, simply requires inserting the bit pattern into the value box and adding the values having ones under them.
+Thus the bit pattern 10001101 represents the integer -115.